 Money Management Strategy

-One of the most important aspects of trading strategy is the money management portion.
+One of the most crucial aspects of a trading strategy is the money management for day trading portion.

 In addition to trade identification, confirmation and transaction timing, you need to answer a few questions to get started: